pgmichael/wavenet-for-chrome/README.md

 ## Features
 ### Currently available
-* Support for all Google WaveNet voices.
+* Support for all Google WaveNet voices and languages.
 * Ajustable pitch and speed.

 ### Planned